Antonio447-cloud/front-end-development/Navigation Bar/README.md

 # Above you will find the source code of a navigation bar.

-Output of the navigation bar fullscreen:
+Output of navigation bar fullscreen:

 ![navigation](./output.png)

-Output of the navigation bar windowed:
+Output of navigation bar windowed:

 ![navigation](./output4.png)